ichinaski/holst/README.md

 # Holst

-Holst is a (minimalist) *Recommentations Engine as a Service*.
+Holst is a (minimalist) *Recommentations Engine as a Service*, which uses [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) to compute the recommendations.
 Using a RESTful API, it allows users to create and manage their own sets of data (comprised of *Users*, *Items*, and *Links*), and to retrieve customized recommendations, based on that information.

-In a nutshell, a user can have one or multiple relations (links) with an item, which are subsequently used to compound the recommendations for a given user.
+In a nutshell, a user can have one or multiple relations (links) with an item, which are subsequently used to generate the recommendations for a given user.

+*Disclaimer: This tool is not ready for production use yet.
+I started this a side project that allowed me to play around with Neo4j and graph database concepts.

 ## Getting started